 PMM Hive Reading List

-Reading is essential for product marketers, and the list of useful books is long.
+Reading is essential for product marketers, and the list of useful product marketing books is long.
 We continuously add to this reading list, occasionally publishing reviews of the most important books.

 We reserve the honor of the PMM Hive Must Read badge for the very few books that we believe can help product marketers achieve PMM greatness.
 What are your favorite books?
 Let us know!